 Spicy food junkies: Fear not!
 You can still enjoy horseradish, onion, garlic, ginger, and all the peppercorns, including long pepper.

 Here’s a nightshade-free curry recipe and one for NonNightshade Mexican.
 Substitute either cauliflower or sweet potatoes for regular potatoes.
 Pizza and pasta are great with pesto sauce.
+There are wonderful southern vinegar-based BBQ receipes.
 There’s even a “No-Mato” marinara sauce I found online (OMG SO GOOD!!!!
 I used the higher levels of spice for everything and loved it!
 If you use all regular beets it’s purple.
 If you use 50% regular beets and 50% golden beets, you’ll get a red sauce with a less “beety” taste.
 Freezes well, too!).

 Like to eat out?
 Free restaurant cards are here.